-To find out what business expenses and allowances you can claim go to one of HMRC's 'Self assessment for self-employed people' workshops.
-These workshops cover what is, and what's not, an allowable expense.
+To find out what business expenses and allowances you can claim go to one of HMRC’s ‘Self assessment for self-employed people’ workshops.
+These workshops cover what is, and what’s not, an allowable expense.
 You also get guidance on how to keep proper business records and how to complete the self-assessment forms.
-Book an HMRC workshop on claiming business expenses.

-When to pay your tax bill
+Paying your tax bill

 You get your main tax bill sometime in January.
 For your first year in business this bill will be for the tax you owe for the previous tax year (eg the tax you pay on 31 January 2014 will be for the tax year 6th April 2012 to 5th April 2013).
 Payment is due before 31st January, so you won’t have much time to find the money if you haven’t already saved it!

-'Payment on account'
+What is a ‘Payment on account’

 You get another tax bill in July, so don’t stop saving once you’ve paid your January bill.
 This July bill is to pay the rest of the tax you owe on the profits you have made in the previous tax year.

-The 'balancing figure'
+What is the ‘balancing figure’

 After taking into account the ‘payment on account’ you paid at the end of January and the tax you paid in July, any credit or additional amount that needs to be paid will be made at the end of the following January.
 This payment or refund is called the ‘balancing figure’ and it’s there to make sure you pay exactly the right amount of tax.